The Craft Lab for Writers

 My ethos

 This is not a for-credit course or a workshop.
-It's a lab for adult writers, giving you only what real writers need and none of what they don't.
-That means you'll get accountability, encouragement, community, inspiration, networking, exposure to the literary greats, and rigorous but always warm, welcoming, and respectful guidance.
+It's a lab for adult writers, giving you only what real writers need and none of what they don't as you work on your longer-term goals and projects.
+That means you'll get accountability, encouragement, community, inspiration, networking, exposure to the literary greats, and ongoing guidance.

 FAQ

-• Examples of writers I have on deck include Philip Roth, Anton Chekhov, Elena Ferrante, James Salter, George Saunders, Jose Saramago, Sigrid Nunez, Roberto Bolaño, William Trevor, Claire Keegan, Milan Kundera, Katie Kitamura, Joy Williams, Kurt Vonnegut, and many others.
+Examples of writers I have on deck include Philip Roth, Anton Chekhov, Elena Ferrante, James Salter, George Saunders, Jose Saramago, Sigrid Nunez, Roberto Bolaño, William Trevor, Claire Keegan, Milan Kundera, Katie Kitamura, Joy Williams, Kurt Vonnegut, Olga Tokarczuk, and many others.

-• I am looking into starting a small-group fiction workshop, as well as a themed novel-reading group.
+I will also be starting a small-group fiction workshop, as well as a themed novel-reading group.
 I'm open to your ideas in this form.

-I currently do offer private consulting, workshops, and seminars for your business or party, but these are separate from the Lab.
-Feel free to reply here if you are seeking these services.
+I currently offer private consulting, workshops, and seminars for your business or party.
+Feel free to reach out here if you are seeking these services.